kucar17/A-Binary-Counter-Which-Counts-Two-Different-Sequences/README.md

 # A-Binary-Counter-Which-Counts-Two-Different-Sequences
 A Binary counter which counts two different sequences with a 3 minute waiting process between the sequences.
-The counter starts counting after a Start-Push Button is pressed.
+The first sequence is 0, 4, 6, 8, 12, 14.
+After the counter reaches 14; it stops and waits for 3 minutes.
+After the 3 minutes wait is over, counter starts counting its second sequence, which is 0, 1, 2, 3, 4, .... , 15.
+There are 6.667 seconds in between every count and 2-to-1 Multiplexers are used to control the waiting process and sequence change.